Mercedes-Benz C-Class Estate Review & Prices

 Is the Mercedes C-Class Estate a good car?

-How much is the Mercedes C-Class Estate?
+How much does the Mercedes C-Class Estate cost?

 Performance and drive comfort